8ta4/spam/DONTREADME.md

 If I gave the `judge` your intent, it could corrupt its simulation of the recipient.

+> Can a message win the tournament based on a concept that violates my constraints, only to be corrected afterward?

+Yes.
+That can happen.
+It's a known vulnerability in the architecture.

+Here's how it plays out:

+1. Your constraint is to offer no discount.

+1. A `creator` generates a message that offers a discount.

+1. The `judge`, which is blind to your constraints, sees the discount as a compelling offer and selects that message over a compliant one.

+1. That message goes on to win the tournament.

+1. The post-tournament `editor` sees the violation and removes the discount to make the message compliant.

+1. You're left with a compliant message, but its winning concept has been gutted.

+Now, I could have designed the system differently.
+An alternative would be to run an `editor` before the `judge` sees it.
+That would fix this vulnerability.

+I chose not to do that for one reason: cost.
+The alternative adds an extra LLM call before every judgment.

 > Does the `judge` vote multiple times per challenge?

 No. The `judge` makes a single call for each challenge.